Symbol Distributions in Semantic Communications: A Source-Channel Equilibrium Perspective: Prior Work

-Another relevant line of research is probabilistic constellation shaping (PCS), which optimizes the probability distribution of transmitted symbols to approach channel capacity~\cite{kschischang1993optimal, bocherer2015bandwidth,forney1984efficient}.
-Classical PCS theory establishes that for a fixed discrete constellation (e.g., QAM) subject to an average power constraint, the mutual information is maximized when the symbol probabilities follow a discrete Maxwell-Boltzmann distribution.
-Recent deep learning-based approaches~\cite{stark2019joint,aref2022end} have advanced this field to jointly learn the geometric and probabilistic shaping of discrete symbols for error minimization.
+Another relevant line of research is probabilistic constellation shaping (PCS), which optimizes symbol distributions under power constraints to approach channel capacity, including both classical Maxwell-Boltzmann shaping and recent deep learning-based geometric/probabilistic shaping methods~\cite{kschischang1993optimal,bocherer2015bandwidth,forney1984efficient,stark2019joint,aref2022end}.
 Analogously, our semantic encoder can be interpreted as performing an implicit form of probabilistic shaping to maximize transmission efficiency under average power constraints.
 However, while existing PCS methods remain in discrete signaling for channel throughput maximization, our semantic encoder operates in a continuous symbol space and optimizes a joint source-channel objective.
-Our analysis reveals that this dual source-channel pressure leads to a Student's $t$-distribution, which generalizes the channel-centric Maxwell-Boltzmann distribution typically found in PCS by incorporating source-side constraints.
+Our analysis reveals that this dual source-channel pressure yields a Student's $t$ distribution, which contrasts with the channel-centric Maxwell-Boltzmann distribution commonly encountered in probabilistic constellation shaping.